-First two plots of the identity function $y=x$.
 The numbers we'll be using are the real numbers:

+Firstly, here are two plots of the identity function $y=x$, showing what a line with slope of unity looks like.
+It's called the identity function because it takes the parameter $x$ (at every point on the interval) and outputs the same number (identically).
 An interval here means two different real numbers, symbolically $a$ and $b$, along with everything in between, using square brackets it's written like so: $[a, b]$.

-The highlight point at $1.9$ appears different in the two plots because the intervals are different.
-If this was an interesting function, anything other than the identity, it would have some curvature.
+The highlight point at $1.9$ appears different in the two plots because the intervals are different; by comparing the axes and noting that the highlighted point in both plots indicate the same point.
+If this was an interesting function, anything other than a line, it would have some curvature.